Plymouth resident Brett Butler-Smythe survived ten weeks in The Apprentice thanks to his tactical approach to tasks and his team-player ethic.

-In late 2015 he launched his new construction business, Pro Build Southwest; a newly formed property services company and we talk to him about progress and plans over one year on.
+In late 2015 he launched his new construction business, Pro Build Southwest; a newly formed property services company and we talk to him about progress and plans two years on.

 Brett will discuss his entrepreneurial journey, his experiences on The Apprentice, business lessons and plans for the future.